Dot plot or heatmap of average gene expression in each identity

 Character.
 The names of one or several identities in the active.ident metadata to select.
 If

-, all identities are used.- split.idents
+NULL, all identities are used.- split.idents

 Character.
 The names of one or several

-, all identities are used.
-Ignored ifsplit.by
+split.byidentities to select.
+IfNULL, all identities are used.
+Ignored ifsplit.by=NULL.- scale

 Logical.
 If

-and default parameters.
+TRUE, average expression values will be scaled usingscaleand default parameters.
 The resulting values will be Z-scores (mean subtracted values divided by standard deviation) and not positive average expression values anymore, which is why there will be positive and negative values displayed, depending on if the average expression in a particular identity is below or above the mean average expression from all identities (which is calculated independently for each feature).
 Caution should be exercised when interpreting results with low number of identities (typically below five), as small differences in average expression might lead to exacerbated differences when scaled.- rescale

 Logical.
 If

-in the same dimension regardless of their differences in levels of expression.
+TRUE, average expression values will be adjusted usingrescalebetween the first numerical value ofrescale.range(lowest expression) and the second numerical value (highest expression).
+This is different thanscaleas this doesn't compare values to any mean and standard deviation and is therefore not a Z-score, it only refits each average expression value (independently for each feature) in order to visualize allfeaturesin the same dimension regardless of their differences in levels of expression.
 Caution should be exercised when interpreting results with low number of identities (typically below five), as small differences in average expression might lead to exacerbated differences when rescaled.
-Ignored ifscale
+Ignored ifscale=TRUE.- rescale.range

 Numeric.
 The minimum and maximum values to resize the average expression values and internally passed to